1 worker dead, 1 critical after stairwell collapse at Cambridge parking garage

 CAMBRIDGE, MASS.
-(WHDH) - One worker has died and another suffered critical injuries after a stairwell collapsed inside a parking garage in Cambridge Wednesday morning, fire officials announced.
+(WHDH) – One worker has died and another suffered critical injuries after a stairwell collapsed inside a parking garage in Cambridge on Wednesday morning, officials announced.

-Emergency crews responding to the stairwell collapse at the city-owned garage on Second and Spring streets around 8:20 a.m. learned that the workers had been disassembling the stairway when the steel risers with poured concrete on top fell on them, Cambridge Fire Chief Gerry Mahoney said.
+Emergency crews responding to the stairwell collapse at the city-owned First Street Garage on Second and Spring streets around 8:20 a.m. learned that the workers had been restoring the stairway when the steel risers with poured concrete on top fell on them, according to Middlesex District Attorney Marian T. Ryan and Cambridge Fire Chief Gerry Mahoney.

-One worker was pronounced dead at the scene and another was transported to an area hospital with serious injuries, Mahoney added.
+One of the workers, who officials identified as a 56-year-old man, was pronounced dead at the scene.

+The second worker, a 41-year-old man, suffered critical injuries.
+He was taken to an area hospital for treatment.

 “It’s very sad whenever someone dies,” he said.
 “You don’t want that happening to anyone, anyone injured too, that’s pretty bad.”